 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Beginning in Fall 2015, the Commission will lead a statewide effort to encourage Hoosiers with some college but no degree to come back and finish.
+Beginning in Fall 2015, the Indiana Commission for Higher Education will lead a statewide effort to encourage Hoosiers with some college but no degree to come back and finish.
 This document summarizes initial guidance for Indiana colleges.